-If you are looking for more functionality and options than what is currently provided by the built-in WordPress WYSIWYG editor, this tutorial will show you how to add useful enhancements to your default WordPress WYSIWYG editor using WordPress plugins.
+If you are looking for more functionality and options than what is currently provided by the built-in WordPress Visual editor, this step-by-step tutorial will show you how to add additional enhancements to the default WordPress Visual editor using WordPress plugins.

 How To Enhance The Visual Editor

 Complete the tutorial below to learn how to install and configure the TinyMCE Advanced plugin.

 TinyMCE Advanced is a useful plugin that includes a number of additional WordPress editor-enhancing features.

 The screenshot below shows the default WordPress visual editor …

 Here is a screenshot of the same WordPress visual editor after TinyMCE Advanced plugin has been installed, activated and (minimally) configured on your site …

 The additional functions included in TinyMCE Advanced include: